vtavarez/victortavarez.dev/README.md

 - Can be deployed with one click
 - Functional components with ~~Recompose~~ React Hooks! ~~ready to migrate to React hooks!~~
 - Fetches your Github pinned projects with most stars (You could customize this if you wish)
-- Blog functionality with Contentful CMS
+- Blog functionality via Contentful CMS
+- Comments via Disqus

 ## Structure